 These factors are the law and can be found at MCL 722.23.

-Child custody orders may be modified only if there is a change in circumstances sufficient to justify a change in custody.
-It is very difficult to modify custody once it has been established in a court order.
-Before agreeing to a custody arrangement, even temporarily, make sure that you understand what you are agreeing to and ask all of your questions before the agreement is reduced to a court order.
+In Michigan, child custody orders may be modified only if there is a change in circumstances sufficient to justify a change in custody.
+It is very difficult to modify child custody once it has been established in a court order.
+Before agreeing to a child custody arrangement, even temporarily, make sure that you understand what you are agreeing to and ask all of your questions before the agreement is reduced to a court order.

-You may want to review the Model Friend of the Court Handbook for more information on custody.
+You may want to review the Model Friend of the Court Handbook for more information on Michigan child custody laws.

 The judgment may order reasonable parenting time, leaving it to the parents to decide the dates, or it may provide specific parenting time, hours, and dates.